BlockchainCommons/Learning-FROST-from-the-Command-Line/03_1_Creating_FROST_Secret_Shares_with_DKG_Using_CLI.md

 information among them.
-It's a great hands-on example of how the exchange detailed in [§1.2](01_2_FROST_Signature_Process.md) works, but it also demonstrates how cumbersome the exchanges are for a user, especially as the number of members increase.
+It's a great hands-on example of how the exchange detailed in [§1.2](01_2_FROST_Signature_Process.md) works, but it also demonstrates how cumbersome the exchanges are for a user, especially as the number of partipants increase.
 If you make a single mistake, entering in the wrong participant or the wrong package at any point, the entire process will fail, and you'll only know at the end!